NW Ga. 14th Congressional District candidate Marjorie Greene taking fire from GOP leadership

 House Freedom Caucus member U.S. Rep. Jody Hice, R-Ga., is the latest high-profile backer of Marjorie Taylor Greene to pull his endorsement in the 14th Congressional District race.

-Voters in 12 Northwest Georgia counties — including Floyd, Gordon, Polk and Chattooga — are headed back to the polls Aug.
+Voters in 12 Northwest Georgia counties — including Catoosa, Chattooga, Dade, Floyd, Gordon, Haralson, Murray, Paulding, Polk, Walker, Whitfield, and a portion of Pickens counties — are headed back to the polls Aug.
 11 to decide a runoff in the Republican primary between frontrunner Greene and Dr. John Cowan, who finished second.

 Since the June 9 primary, however, Politico uncovered videos where Greene makes numerous overtly racist statements and espouses conspiracy theories promoted by controversial far-right online organizations.